armysolo/CNC-Keypad-Pendandt-Firmware/README.md

 RX0      Paneldue Dout Side Port
 ```

+The original sketch included a LED that would illuminate when the Estop was pressed but I found it inconsistent.
+The LED would often stay lit after the Estop was pressed so my sketch has the LED part removed.

+I used the core from door bell wire and daisy chained all the switch grounds to clean up the wiring.

+I installed a latching push button switch where one terminal goes to ground on the Arduino and the other terminal goes to ground for all switches, rotary encoder and LED.
+Wiring it this way allows me to disable the rotary encoder, tactile switches and slide switches preventing any unwanted movement.
+When the switch is latched it enables the rotary encoder and all other switches, the LED will light up to let you know everything is grounded/enabled.

 **Parts list** These are the links for reference of the parts I puchased:

 **Arduino Nano Clone** These boards are so inexepensive and have so many uses I buy them 10 at a time un-soldered.
 With them unsoldered it's also easier to desolder the resistor on the front leading to the LED and desolder the 1k resistor on the rear and replace it with a 10k resistor.
 I used a little hot glue from a hot glue gun to secure the resistor to the back of the board to protect it.